‘Young And The Restless’ Spoilers For Next Two Weeks: Billy Tries To Make Up With Phyllis, Vicky’s Bold Move

 Dina’s Alzheimer’s Diagnosis

-When Dina return to Genoa City, Paul (Doug Davidson) arrests her after Victor calls the police.
+When Dina returns to Genoa City, Paul (Doug Davidson) arrests her after Victor calls the police.
 However, Dina’s Alzheimer’s diagnosis emerges in the week of November 13 and the cause of her erratic behavior becomes clear to everyone, according to spoilers from Daytime Royalty.
-Jack and Ashley (Eileen Davidson), and the rest of the Abbott family, are heartbroken to learn that Dina has Alzheimer’s disease.
+Jack, Ashley (Eileen Davidson), and the rest of the Abbott family are heartbroken to learn that Dina has Alzheimer’s disease.

 Nick Uncovers A Dirty Secret About Chelsea’s Past